 Wet Phone?
-How To Get Moisture Out Of Phones
+How To Get Moisture Out of Your Phone

-Many of us have become dependent on our cell phones for all kinds of functions beyond phone calls.
-Many people rely on their cell phones as their primary “computer” for sending emails, surfing the Internet, making appointments, text messaging, listening to music and podcasts, paying bills and an ever-expanding array of electronic tasks.
+We depend on our cell phones for all kinds of functions beyond phone calls.
+Social media surfing, making appointments, texting, listening to music and podcasts, paying bills and performing other digital tasks.
 Considering our dependence on our phones, most users take them for granted.
-Many are cavalier about how they wear, store or carry their phones and expose them to potential physical abuse.
-People drop, sit on and manhandle their phones as if they are indestructible.
+Many are relaxed about how they wear, store or carry their phones and expose them to potential physical abuse.
+Users drop, sit on and manhandle their phones as if they are indestructible.
 One of the most pervasive threats to cell phones is water.
 Water always finds a way in.
-Almost everyone has had a near-death or fatal exposure of their phone to water.
-Whether they’ve dropped their phone in the toilet, a sink filled with water, a lake or a pool at the gym, the user reaction is always the same: “Holy #@$(!”
-However, every moment they spend frozen in shock wastes precious time in their phone's safe recovery.
+Almost everyone has had a damaging or fatal exposure of their phone to water.
+Whether dropped into the toilet, a sink filled with water or a pool, the user reaction is usually the same: “#@$(!”
+However, every moment spent frozen in shock wastes precious time in a phone's safe recovery.

 What To Do If Your Phone Gets Wet

 Accidents happen to the best of us.
 How we respond to accidents is critical to mitigating their consequences.
 The good news is that many modern smartphones can withstand being submerged in water for short periods of time.
+Knowing how to get moisture out of your phone can help avoid a costly replacement.
 However, user success in saving wet phones requires quickly following these steps:

-- Turn Off The Phone – If your phone was on when it got wet, turn it off immediately.
+- Turn Off the Phone – If your phone was on when it got wet, turn it off immediately.
 All powered-up electronic devices are at risk when their circuitry gets wet.
 Prolonged exposure to water increases the risk of damage to circuits with current running through them.
 So, get your phone out of the water, power it down and leave it turned off.
-Resist the urge to test it while it’s still wet.
+Resist the urge to test it while it is still wet.

 - Remove your phone from its case and set the case aside to dry separately.